h2oai/h2ogpt/docs/README_MACOS.md

 #### GPU (MPS Mac M1)

+**Note:** Few fixes required for MPS support are not available in `torch 2.0`, make sure to install `torch 2.1` from nightly as shown below.

 1. Create conda environment with Python 3.10 and Rust.
    ```bash
    conda create -n h2ogpt python=3.10 rust